 1. For non-Sexual Misconduct Claims, a student’s conduct record is eligible to be reviewed and forgiven if the incident(s) in question occurred during the student’s first few semesters on campus, are minor in nature, and did not result in suspension or expulsion and where further violations would not likely result in suspension or expulsion from the University.
 Students with senior status at UNF or have reached senior status at another institution (may be verified with transcript showing at least 90 credits earned) may submit a request to have their records forgiven.

-2. A student conduct record may be forgiven upon submission and review of appropriate documentation to the Student Conduct Office.
+2. A student conduct record may be forgiven upon submission and review of appropriate documentation to OSAR.
 Requests should be submitted to the Conduct Officer in writing, who will verify that the record forgiveness request is in compliance with subsection (1).
 Request should include a written statement discussing what students have learned and how they have grown as a member of the UNF community, including information showing what the student has done to go above and beyond the basic requirements of their sanctions.
 Letters of recommendation and character references from members of the faculty, staff or from employers will also be accepted in support of the request.
-The Student Conduct Office will then forward the request for forgiveness to the Records Review Committee.
+OSAR will then forward the request for forgiveness to the Records Review Committee.

 3. The Records Review Committee, appointed by the Provost/Designee, and comprised of faculty, staff, and students will review and make a recommendation to the Provost/Designee.